 In the case of criterion 3, applicants are ranked according to their aptitude.
 The 11 applicants with the highest rank in Sport and Performing Arts are offered a place.
-If an applicant with a rank within the 11 places available does not take up a place, the place is awarded to the next highest ranked applicant.
+If an applicant with a rank within the 11 places available does not take up their place (in either Sport or Performing Arts), the place is awarded to the next highest ranked applicant.
 Where there is more than one applicant with the same score, the ranked position for these applicants is determined by random allocation.
 On each occasion where one of the 11 places is not taken up, and where there is more than one applicant with the same score, random allocation is applied.

+Over and Underage Applications

-Over and Under age applications: Refer to the requirements earlier in the booklet and in addition the academy will support any over or under age application were the requirements have been met and the Academy is satisfied that the child should continue to be educated out of normal age group.
+The Academy will support any over or underage application where the Academy is satisfied that the child should continue to be educated out of the normal age group.